How to get a recruiter onboard for your user research needs

 To find out, you are going to make a few phone calls and ask questions to potential recruiters:

-- Have you done dealing with a company like ours before?
+- Have you done business with a company like ours before?

-- Have you recruited participants for our industry?
+- Do you have experience recruiting participants for our industry?

-Please keep in mind that B2B might get more challenging than B2C.
+Please keep in mind that B2B research might get more challenging, and more costly than B2C research.

 - Are you comfortable with [insert your company payment terms, e.g. 90 days]?